HEPTHools/Data/4dHoloROnShLL/README.md

 * [4D N = 1 MGM On Shell 4DCalcs.nb](https://raw.githubusercontent.com/HEPTHools/Data/master/4dHoloROnShLL/4D%20N%20%3D%201%20MGM%20On%20Shell%204DCalcs.nb) calculates the on shell algebra and holoraumy for the matter gravitino supermultiplet.

-* [4D N = 1 SG On Shell 4DCalcs.nb](https://raw.githubusercontent.com/HEPTHools/Data/master/4dHoloROnShLL/4D%20N%20%3D%201%20SG%20On%20Shell%204DCalcs.nb) calculates the on shell algebra and holoraumy for supergravity.
+* [4D N = 1 SG On Shell 4DCalcs.nb](https://raw.githubusercontent.com/HEPTHools/Data/master/4dHoloROnShLL/4D%20N%20%3D%201%20SG%20OnShell%204DCalcs.nb) calculates the on shell algebra and holoraumy for supergravity.

+* [4D N = 1 TS On Shell 4DCalcs.nb](https://raw.githubusercontent.com/HEPTHools/Data/master/4dHoloROnShLL/4D%20N%20%3D%201%20TS%20On%20Shell%204DCalcs.nb) calculates the on shell algebra and holoraumy for the tensor supermultiplet (TS).

 After downloading the .nb file, you may need to delete a .txt extension.